 We will primarily contact you via email, SMS messaging and your patient area on our website to update you on your order.
 In certain cases, where our customer service team needs to contact you regarding your order, we may contact you by telephone.

-If our doctor needs to contact you regarding your consultation or test result, or needs more information, they will usually do this via your patient area.
+If one of our doctors or pharmacy prescribers need to contact you regarding your consultation or test result, or needs more information, they will usually do this via your patient area.
 When you have a new message in your patient area, you will be notified by email.
-However on some occasions, our doctor may need to contact you via telephone to discuss your consultation or test result in more detail.
+However on some occasions, our clinicians may need to contact you via telephone to discuss your consultation or test result in more detail.

 If we have made several attempts to reach you by email or telephone and have been unsuccessful, we may contact you by sending a written letter to your home address.